theforeman/foreman_expire_hosts/README.md

     :notify1_days_before_expiry: 7 # Send first notification to owner of hosts about his hosts expiring in given days.
 Default = 7 days before host expiry
     :notify2_days_before_expiry: 1 # Second notification.
 Default = 1 days before host expiry
     :days_to_delete_after_expiration: 3 # Delete expired hosts after given days of hosts expiry date.
 Default = 3 days of it expiry
     :notify_emails: ["foreman-admin@your_foreman.com", "foreman-admin2@your_foreman.com"] # All notifications will be delivered to its owner.
-If any other users/admins need to receive those expiry wanting notifiations then those emails can be configured here.
+If any other users/admins need to receive those expiry wanting notifications then those emails can be configured here.
 This is the Array of email address and can give multiple emails in array.
-If no users need to revceive notificataions then this can be empyt array []
+If no users need to receive notifications then this can be empty array []
 ```

 You will need to restart Foreman for changes to take effect, as the `settings.yaml` is